isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 ‟What a pity, for this little child...”

-I had some nasty words for a mother like that. ‟I don’t like it.
+I had some nasty words for such a mother like that. ‟I don’t like it.
 I don’t want you to visit me.
 All you do is sob and sob.
 I’m the one who wants to cry!
 You came here to cheer me up, didn’t you?”

 Later, I preferred that my father visit me alone.

-Then my mother visited me rarely, my father came by himself more often.
+Then my mother's visits became much less frequent, and my father came more often by himself.

 ## Torrent of my Soul

-Summer vacation was coming.
+Summer vacation was just around the corner.

 In the schoolyard, Principal Higa Yoshiyuki was taking apart the engine he had removed from his car.